Metro Atlanta Child Support Attorney

 The State of Georgia mandates both parents to responsibly provide for the care and support of their minor child.
 Child support was established as a means of meeting this responsibility in the event of a divorce or situation where the parents are unmarried.

 Child support is made by the non-custodial parent to the custodial parent on a monthly or bi-monthly basis to help defray expenses incurred for the minor child.
-This support usually lasts until the child reaches the age of adulthood.
+This support usually lasts until the child reaches the age of 18, or high school graduation, which ever occurs later.

 You may be going through a divorce and need to establish a claim for support, or you may need to file support in the event the other parent is not meeting their parental obligations.
 Our staff can provide representation to help fill out any forms, appear in court and educate you on the process.
 The amount of support is determined by the financials obtained and the decision of the presiding judge.